Greg-S-12/pneumonia_cnn/README.md

 ### Class Imbalance and Data Generation
 In this dataset, as in many medical datasets, there is a class imbalance.
 This means that classes which the netowrk is trying to predict have a substantial difference in terms of the amount of training data available for each class.
 In this case, there are far more cases of Pneumonia that healthy lungs (as one might expect considering the patients have undergone an x-ray scan to determine the cause of an illness/sypmtom).
 What this means is our trined model will learn to expect more of one class than the other and can begin to predict accordingly.
 This will also invalidate accuracy as an evaluation metric.
 <br> The simplest method to tackle this problem is weighting the classes, such that the undersampled class is more heavily weighted, reducing the bias in training our model.
 <br> Another method which can be used in image recognition is data generation.
 Here the images from the undersampled class are taken and augmented (rotated, cropped, flipped, contras/brightness can be increased/decreased etc.) and these augmented images are used in place of the original.
 This process is repeated until there are near equal number of each class in the training dataset.
-In this project, the data generator is used during training - this is known as 'on-the-fly' data generation, as ther data is not actually stored anywhere.
+In this project, the data generator is used during training - this is known as 'on-the-fly' data generation, as the data is not actually stored locally.